Model#

 client.rename_list("list_of_datasets", "renamed_list")

-Because prefixing is enabled on the Model
+Because prefixing is enabled on the Model via enable_key_prefixing in the driver script,

-SmartSim will keep the prefix on the list but replace the list name as shown in the Orchestrator
+SmartSim will keep the prefix on the list but replace the list name as shown in the Orchestrator:

 1) "model_1.renamed_list"